 - Clear connection between activities and outcomes

-- Honest assessment of what's working and what's not
+- Honest assessment of what's working

 - Next steps and recommendations